0gajun/StoneLanguage/README.md

 The Stone language is example language of it.

-So, this is not my own language.
+So, this is not my own programming language.